quic-go/docs/content/docs/quic/optimizations.md

 ## Generic Segmentation Offload (GSO) {#gso}

 `net.UDPConn.WriteMsgUDP` sends a single UDP packet.
 Under the hood, the standard library uses the `sendmsg` syscall.
 In principle, this is all we need to make QUIC work.
-However, for high-troughput transfers, the cost of these syscalls adds up.
+However, for high-throughput transfers, the cost of these syscalls adds up.

 Generic Segmentation Offload (GSO) allows applications to pass a large (up to 64 kB) buffer to the kernel, and have the kernel chop this buffer up into smaller pieces.
 This comes with a few requirements: all packets are sent to the same receiver address, and all packets except the last one need to have exactly the same size. quic-go handles all this complexity, and is able to optimize the creation of new packets by creating them in GSO-sized batched.